- THE MAGAZINE

 - INFO CENTER

-According to The Cass Freight Index, realeased by Cass Information Systems Inc., the freight market continued to grow in April at the slow, but steady, pace experienced for most of the recovery.
-North American freight volumes rose 1.9 percent from March to April.
+North American freight volumes rose 1.9 percent from March to April 2012.
 Spending on freight transportation grew at a faster rate and was up 3.4 percent.
-With the slow growth in the economy overall, these results are not surprising to the folks at CFI.
+Not surprising, with the slow growth in the economy.

-Shipment volume has been rising steadily since January of this year, though not quickly.
+Shipment volume has been rising slowly and steadily since January 2012.
 April’s 1.9 percent increase is lower than the increases in March and February – 2.1 and 2.5 percent respectively.
-While still positive, the rate of growth declined in both March and April.
-April’s sequential growth is a scant 0.2 percent higher than April a year ago.
+While still positive, the rate of growth declined in both March and April 2012.
+April’s sequential growth is a scant 0.2 percent higher than April 2011.

 The economy is showing signs of sustainable, but low, growth in 2012.
-There have been many positive signs in recent weeks, but each has a cautionary note.
-The unemployment rate fell to 8.1 percent, but the number of new jobs created during the period was well below last month’s figures.
+There have been many positive signs, but each has a cautionary note.
+The unemployment rate fell, but the number of new jobs created during the period was well below previous figures.
 Some of the drop in unemployment is due to discouraged workers dropping out of the workforce; it is expected that they will return when the economy provides better prospects for employment.